 3. How will you recognise progress on this problem, opportunity or issue?

 4. Who else would like to see progress on this problem?

 5. How do you intend to go about tackling this problem, opportunity or issue?
 What are your first steps?
 What difficulties do you anticipate?

 7. What are the benefits if this problem is reduced or resolved?
 For you?
 For your organisation?

-Apply now to join a Mindset!
-We look forward to working with you.
+Apply now to join an open Mindset!
+Or contact firstname.lastname@example.org to discuss your organisation’s needs.
+We look forward to hearing from you.